manwar/perlweeklychallenge-club/challenge-188/james-smith/README.md

  * The second version replaces the `grep` with a `for` loop (and uses the `||` trick to avoid an inner `if`.
  * The 3rd - is a very muched golfed solution - in avoiding an array variable for the list.
 This unfortunately makes the function destructive in that it empties the array, inside and outside the function.
  * The 4th - makes a local copy of the array - so is non-destructive
- * Finally we don't pass an arrayref - but an array (and we put the `$k` variable at the front of the list
+ * The 5th - we don't pass an arrayref - but an array (and we put the `$k` variable at the front of the list
+ * Finally using indexes rather than `shifting`....

 ```perl